S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Basic Definitions

 $\bullet$ modifications bounded by $\nu$

 such that the following diagram is commutative

 \end{definition}

-We observe that the Witt vector Shtukas and Hecke stacks are analytifications of perfect stacks.
-Let $Hk_{\mu_{\bullet}}$ be the perfect Hecke stack as defined in \cite{2017arXiv170705700X} definition 5.1.1, then it is easy to see that
+We observe that the moduli spaces of Witt vector shtukas and Hecke stacks are analytifications of perfect stacks.
+Let $\on{Hecke}^{\on{loc}(\infty)}_{\mu_{\bullet}}$ be the perfect Hecke stack as defined in \cite[Definition 5.1.1]{2017arXiv170705700X}, see also appendix \ref{qrerewrewrf}, then it is easy to see that

 and